Corporate Governance Operations

 Whistle-blowing Procedures for Violations of Ethical Corporate Management

-To implement the ethical management policy and actively prevent unethical conduct, the General Administration Department set up Whistle-blowing Procedures for Violations of Ethical Corporate Management on July 24, 2018 which has been implemented after approval by the CEO/Chairman to build up the policy of the Company’s internal and external whistle-blowing channels and procedures.
+To implement the ethical management policy and actively prevent unethical conduct, the General Administration Department set up Whistle-blowing Procedures for Violations of Ethical Corporate Management on July 24, 2018 which has been implemented after approval by the Chairman/General Manager to build up the policy of the Company’s internal and external whistle-blowing channels and procedures.
 Reporting channel:

 • Email: ethics@mail.honchuan.com.tw